Archives for Mental Illness

+Dr. Viktor Frankl, Logotherapist, and author of Man's Search For Meaning, coined the term "iatrogenic neurosis" to describe an illness "caused" or made worse by a provider of healthcare.
+It's hard to imagine that a health care provider, specifically a mental health professional, could make an illness worse.
+How is it possible for a professional to create more problems for a client seeking help?
 If I were to quiz you on the 10 worst signs of a bad therapist would you know what they are?
-Have you ever had a therapist or met with one before?
-What did you like about them or dislike?
-It’s often difficult for people to decipher a good therapist from a bad therapist until something unethical happens.
+What did you like or dislike?
+It's often difficult for people to distinguish a good therapist from a bad therapist until something unethical happens.